 WordPress makes it very easy to make small style changes straight from the Customizer.
 If you want to make simple changes to colors, widths and fonts, customizing with CSS is the way to do it.

 CSS is a coding language used to control the styling output of websites.
 As you'd imagine, to customize your site with CSS you'll need to know some CSS.
-Fortunately, it's one of the more accessible web languages, and you can learn only the bits you need quickly.
-This video tutorial will show you the very basics, and this tutorial will show you how CSS works in relation to WordPress.
+Fortunately, it's one of the more accessible web languages, and you can learn only the bits you need quite quickly.
+This video tutorial will show you the very basics.

 When you're ready to customize some CSS, head to the Customizer as before, but now select Additional CSS.
 You can now enter your CSS code into the text box and -- as this is the Customizer -- see a live preview of the changes.